awsdocs/amazon-ecs-developer-guide/doc_source/ecs-account-settings.md

  The following sections describe how ARN and resource ID formats are changing\.
 For more information on the transition to the new formats, see [Amazon Elastic Container Service FAQ](https://aws.amazon.com/ecs/faqs/)\.

 **Amazon Resource Name \(ARN\) Format**
 Some resources have a friendly name, such as a service named `production`\.
 In other cases, you must specify a resource using the Amazon Resource Name \(ARN\) format\.
 The new ARN format for Amazon ECS tasks, services, and container instances includes the cluster name\.
-For details about opting in to the new ARN format, see [Modifying Account Settings](ecs-modifying-longer-id-settings.md)\.
+For details about opting in to the new ARN format, see [Modifying account settings](ecs-modifying-longer-id-settings.md)\.

 The following table shows both the current \(old\) format and the new format for each resource type\.